(Editor’s note: This post about best bikini colors for your skin tone was updated with new images and more skin tones in April, 2017).

 We acknowledge that after having read the title of this post, you may still be cringing.
 For most of us, the last thing we want to even begin thinking about right now is putting on a swimsuit.
 Maybe you’re still beating a hasty retreat to the gym to work off the last of the holidays.
 Maybe your skin is so dry it’s flaking off.
 Or maybe it’s just so darn cold where you live that you have a challenging enough time trying to stay warm while changing out of your jammies in the morning.

 No matter what the reason, we sympathize.
-So, consider this a wee seed that we’re offering for future reference.
+So, consider this guide to swimsuit colors a wee seed that we’re offering for future reference.
 Read it, bookmark it, and read it again in a few months.

 Deep breath, hold your nose, and jump!